kanehekili/VideoCut/README.md

 ##Install

 #### Install via ppa on Linux Mint or Ubuntu (Mint 22.2, Ubuntu 22.04 and newer versions)
+> 📦 **Debian/Ubuntu/Mint Users:** This release is also available via PPA — see install instructions below.
+If VideoCut helps your workflow, consider starring the repo on GitHub!

 ```
 sudo add-apt-repository ppa:jentiger-moratai/mediatools
 sudo apt update